jambolo/advent-of-code-2024/README.md

 The key to many of these problems is the mod operator.
 For part 2, I computed a weighted sum of the robot locations and I saved the count every time the sum was greater than the previous maximum.
 The best map shows a tree in the center of the map.

 ### Day 15
 Part 1 was pretty easy.
 I am getting more comfortable with Haskell's ways of doing iteration using recursion.
+Part 2 was a bogged down by the need to keep track of so many details.
+Haskell isn't suited well for algorithms with an intricate state.

 ### Day 16
 Simple path-finding with a twist.
 I ended up using someone else's A* library because implementing A* is always a non-trivial task and implementing it in Haskell would take a very long time.
 Unfortunately, that won't work for part 2 because I need to return *all possible* paths of with the shortest length.
 I'm starting to like Haskell less because the code is necessarily very complex and debugging is very cumbersome.